 Several layers of security

 PV-500 EVO2U records logs of all the functions used on the device.
-Power-on password, as well as USB connection password, can also be set up with an easy to use the virtual on-screen keyboard to add another level of security.
+Power-on password, as well as USB connection password, can also be set up with an easy-to-use virtual on-screen keyboard to add another level of security.

 Each video recording includes a serial number of the device, exact time and date of recording, and frame rate counter to make sure the recording cannot be tampered with.